Abi Spence

 About me and my therapy practice

-There are many reasons why you might decide to begin therapy; stuck-ness, fear, anxiety, frustration, burnout, self-loathing, depression, toxic cycles of behaviour, difficult childhood memories, relationship difficulties and many more feelings which create crisis or dis-ease.
+There are many reasons why you might decide to begin therapy; anxiety, shame, burnout, self-loathing, depression, toxic cycles of behaviour, difficult childhood memories, relationship difficulties, minority stress and other many feelings can create crisis or dis-ease.

 I work with adults on a one-to-one basis to assist you to process, respond to or engage with whatever might be preventing you from living your life to its fullest and happiest.
+As well as in person and online therapy, I also offer sessions walking in nature.

 Practice description